iputusukma-book/iputusukma-book.github.io/finecon_ols.md

 I create a cheatsheet about Ordinary Least Square (OLS) that could be accessed through this [link](https://github.com/iputusukma-book/iputusukma-book.github.io/blob/7ec61bd675f022b00402be47498db23185d58a53/ipsh_finecon_linear%20regression.pdf).
 In order to provide a go-through explanation about simple linear regression, I also create a spreadsheet explaining the entire process of linear regression (that is happen on the backend of your statistical software).
 This spreadsheet could be accessed through this [link](https://drive.google.com/uc?export=download&id=19tnfTfIQ-JDamw6QiuE-2pNgNY5k84dw).

-## Simple Linear Regression: Example of CAPM Regression
+## Simple Linear Regression Example of CAPM Regression

 To give a context on applying simple linear regression in financial economics, I provide a follow-through simulation of CAPM regression using R language as follows.
 The stock ticker and index ticker is discretionary and for this simulation I use `BBCA.JK` and `^JKSE` respectively.